-Our whole school vision of "Together we can make a difference" is at the heart of our Religious Education provision.
+Our school vision of "Learning with Hope" is at the heart of our Religious Education provision.
 We have adapted the Cornwall Agreed Syllabus to meet the needs of our children in our school.
 The principal aim of Religious Education at St Mary's is to explore what people believe and what difference this makes to how they live, so that pupils can gain the knowledge, understanding and skills needed to handle questions raised by religion and belief, reflecting on their own ideas and ways of living.
 This RE intent is stuck in the front of the children's RE books from Year Two upwards.